NativePHP/nativephp.com/resources/views/docs/1/digging-deeper/broadcasting.md

 # Broadcasting

 NativePHP facilitates event broadcasting of both [custom events](#custom-events) and [native events](#native-events).
-You may listen to serverside events using either [Electrons' IPC](#javascript), for updating the frontend when a event is dispatched from the back-end, or use Laravel Echo and [Websockets](#websockets) for more demanding scenario's.
-The IPC approach should cover most use-cases.
+You can listen to serverside events using either [Electrons' IPC](#javascript) for updating the client when an event is dispatched from the back-end, or use Laravel Echo and [Websockets](#websockets) for more demanding scenarios.
+The IPC approach should cover most use cases.

 ## Native events